Verification of Quantitative Temporal Properties in RealTime-DEVS: Introduction

 \subsection{Structure of the paper}

 Section \ref{Trabajos Relacionados} presents and analyze the literature concerned with the formal verification of DEVS models and some of its variants.
 In Section \ref{Nociones Preliminares} we introduce some background about RT-DEVS, Timed Automata, MTL and model checking.
 Then, in Section \ref{Caso de Estudio: Train-Gate} the case study used as a running example across the paper to validate our proposal is presented.
 Section \ref{Metodologia de Verificacion de RT-DEVS} introduces the core of our work, that is, the technique to verify with Uppaal some expressive and recurrent classes of QTP described with RT-DEVS and MTL.
 A key aspect of our technique is that users can use patterns of QTP to simplify the specification of complex temporal properties (Section \ref{Implementación de los Patrones de propiedades temporales cuantitativas}).
 In Section \ref{Encontrado errores con mutantes de patrones temporales} we explain how ideas borrowed from mutation testing and specification mutation can be used to find timing errors in RT-DEVS models and their implementations.
 Indeed, we show how mutations introduced to patters of QTP can help in debugging models and implementations.
-Finally, our conclusions and possible future works are described in Section \ref{Conclusiones y Trabajos Futuros}. \ref{Patrones de propiedades temporales cuantitativas en Uppaal} introduces some patterns of QTP not shown in the main text.
+Finally, our conclusions and possible future works are described in Section \ref{Conclusiones y Trabajos Futuros}.
+Appendix \ref{RCS RT-DEVS} presents a formal specification of the case study, whereas Appendix \ref{Patrones de propiedades temporales cuantitativas en Uppaal} introduces some patterns of QTP not shown in the main text.